 Note that there are two editions of the book.
 A second edition of the book has been released in June 2023.
-However, some. important chapters have been discarded in the second edition, so few readings will refer to the first edition of the book.
+However, some important chapters for the course have been discarded in the second edition, so few readings will refer to the first edition of the book.